-Sunflower leaves are phototropic, will follow the sun's rays with a lag of 120 behind the sun's azimuth, and it is exactly this property that served as example of how we were to tackle the problem of a universal Eco-House to cover all world's climates.
+Sunflower leaves are phototropic, will follow the sun's rays with a lag of 120 behind the sun's azimuth, and it is exactly this property that served as example of how we were to tackle the problem of a universal eco-house to cover all world's climates.

-Sunflower Home creates an interior of warmth, conviviality and light while responding to the desire of many people concerned with using materials and technology compatible
+Sunflower Home creates an interior of warmth, conviviality and light while responding to the desire of many people concerned with using materials and technology compatible with our fragile environment.

-you see fit, or set the entire dome to follow the sun all throughout the day by moving at 40cm/h - the exact speed at which the Earth moves around the Sun throughout the day.
+For instance, this means that you would be able to literally expose your Living Room to maximum sunlight in the winter, as well as protect it from excessive sunlight in the summer.
+You could expose your bedroom to maximum moonlight at night, thus creating a romantic atmosphere, avoid or expose rooms to winds throughout the day, week, month, season or year, as you see fit, or set the entire dome to follow the sun all throughout the day by moving at 40cm/h - the exact speed at which the Earth moves around the Sun throughout the day.

 Sunflower Home provides a healthy homestead yielding lower humidity, electromagnetism and radioactivity than found in traditional houses.
 It resists earthquakes as it does not offer any perpendicularity to the seismic ray.
 Thanks to its aerodynamic shape, it can resist winds of up to 250 km/h, making it hurricane (cyclone / typhoon) proof.